gustafsonsven/nf_hedm/README.txt

 NF-HEDM and Tomo for Masking README (written by seg246)

 General Intro:
+- how does this look as a workflow in the gui

     - NF-HEDM raw images are processed with raw_to_binary_nf_image_processor.py
     - Standard NF-HEDM reconstructions are completed with reconstruct_NF.py
+    - calibrator
     - Tomo reconstructions are done in CHAP then processed with process_CHAP_tomo_for_NF_mask.py
     - Missing grains in individual NF-HEDM diffraction volumes are searched for with find_missing_grains.py
     - Separate NF reconstruction from multuple diffraction volumes are merged with stitch_multiple_diffraction_volumes.py